denoland/manual/getting_started/debugging_your_code.md

 `--inspect-brk` will wait for the debugger to attach and will pause execution on the first line of code.

+> ⚠️ If you use `--inspect` flag, the code will start executing immediately.
+If
+> your program is short, you might not have enough time to connect the debugger
+> before the program finishes execution.
+In such cases, try running with
+> `--inspect-brk` flag instead, or add a timeout at the end of your code.

 ### Chrome Devtools

 Let's try debugging a program using Chrome Devtools.
 For this, we'll use